 Another issue I have with scientific studies is that students don’t represent the workforce.
 Students don’t have the same urgency and responsibility that professionals have.
 That’s why I set out to discover how many professionals procrastinate in my own study.

-2,219 People Participated In This Survey
+2,219 People Participated In This Procrastination Study

 The survey I conducted had one goal.
 I wanted to know what percentage of the workforce admits to procrastinating on an average day.
 I didn’t pose a long list of questions to establish whether someone procrastinated or not.

 The respondents of this survey are conscientious people who read articles on productivity and habits.
 My expectation is that the people who participated are more motivated than average professionals, simply because they are interested in improving themselves.
 In the study, I ask two questions:

 - How many hours did you procrastinate yesterday?

 Why did I ask how much someone procrastinated yesterday?
 Well, take a look at what you did today or yesterday.
 It’s highly likely that today looked a lot like yesterday, and that yesterday looked like the day before.

 We’re creatures of habit.
 Today, we do the same things we did yesterday.
 If we were productive today, we’re probably productive tomorrow.
 The same is true for procrastination.
 If you putt off work until tomorrow, you will probably repeat that behavior when tomorrow comes.